-Why they includes this drive for its Tesla Sentry Mode USB Setup is a head scratcher to say the least.
+Why they include this drive for its Tesla Sentry Mode USB Setup is a head-scratcher to say the least.
 It certainly does little to end the conversation on what type of memory or USB drive to use for Sentry Mode.

 Tesla Sentry Mode USB Setup